odow/SDDP.jl/docs/src/guides/add_integrality.md

 The new system is more flexible because the duality handler is a property of the solution process, not the model.
-This allows us to use Lagrangian duality to solve any dual problem, and it leaves the decision of binarizing the state variables up to the user.
+This allows us to use Lagrangian duality to solve any dual problem, and it leaves the decision of whether to convert the state variables to binary up to the user.
 (Hint: we don't think you should do it!)

 ### Other additions